Combining Rational maps and Kleinian groups via orbit equivalence

 {\bf Acknowledgments:} The authors thank Kingshook Biswas, David Fisher, Etienne Ghys, Sam Kim, Yusheng Luo, and Katie Mann for helpful correspondence.
+The stronger version of Lemma \ref{lemma-referee} in the present paper as opposed to the corresponding one in an earlier draft was kindly supplied to us by an anonymous referee.
+We also thank the referees for other helpful comments.
 Special thanks are due to Caroline Series for explaining some important aspects of orbit equivalence to us.
 SM gratefully acknowledges the collaboration with Seung-Yeop Lee, Mikhail Lyubich, and Nikolai Makarov on matings of the ideal triangle reflection group with anti-holomorphic polynomials in \cite{LLMM1}.
 This led us to the idea that the Bowen-Series map could be put to use to mate rational maps and Kleinian groups.
-In principle, the mating framework described in this paper could have been developed more than three decades back as soon as the foundational notions of Bowen-Series maps \cite{bowen-series} and Douady-Hubbard mating \cite{douady-mating} were in place.

 There are two major intellectual debts that we ought to mention at the outset.
-The first is to the paper \cite{bowen-series} of Bowen and Series that provides the starting point of a map orbit equivalent to a group.
-One of the main themes in the current paper is that while the Bowen-Series map was intended to encode the symbolic dynamics and ergodic properties of the geodesic flow, it does have significant ramifications in conformal dynamics, too.
-The other is the work of Bullett-Penrose-Lomonaco \cite{bullett-penrose,BL20} that provides a $2$-complex variable framework for the mating of the modular group with quadratic polynomials in terms of algebraic correspondences.
-This provides the inspiration to seek a more flexible framework with a non-trivial moduli of matings.
-Thus, one is led to a framework of complex analytic maps in one variable, where integrability theorems for almost complex structures provide the necessary complex analytic flexibility.
-Although the modular group itself does not fit into our mating framework (since it contains elements of order three, while our setup only allows for order two torsion elements), its index three subgroup, the orbifold group $D(2,\infty,\infty)$, can be mated with complex polynomials using our methods (see Remark~\ref{triangle_grp_rmk}).
+The first is to the paper \cite{bowen-series} of Bowen and Series that provides the starting point of a map orbit equivalent to a group, though they work in the framework of measurable orbit equivalence as opposed to the framework of topological orbit equivalence that we use in this paper.
+The other is the work of Bullett-Penrose-Lomonaco \cite{bullett-penrose,BL20} that provides a correspondence-theoretic framework for the mating of the modular group with quadratic polynomials in terms of algebraic correspondences.